dudung/soal/_posts/phys/2020-09-15-step-function-velocity.md

 if there are $N$ intervals.

 <oo>
-svg 400 320 #fafafa fig:vsf-step|A step function velocity of five intervals.
+svg 400 320 #fafafa fig:vsf-step-5-intv|A step function velocity of five intervals.

 style lc:#000 ls:6-2 lw:0.3 lo:0.8
 grid 20 20 380 300 40 40